bac3917/bac3917.github.io/aboutme.md

 ---

 I am a long time jazz fan, sketcher and by day, social scientist.
-Actually, he's a social scientist more often than that, always analyzing things.
+Actually, I'm a probably social scientist more often than that, always analyzing things!

 <html>